MeDott29/llm_science/README.md

 7. **Performance Optimization**: Look for ways to optimize the performance of the system, such as parallel processing or caching search results.

 8. **Documentation**: Document the code and the system architecture for code maintenance and for other team members who might join the project.

+## File/Function Descriptions
+### `improved_retrieval.py`
+Data Loading: You've loaded a CSV file into a pandas DataFrame and selected a single row for processing.
+Test Item Creation: You've created a test item by concatenating the prompt and all the options (A, B, C, D, E) along with the answer from the selected row.
+Search Term Extraction: You've used the OpenAI GPT-3.5-turbo model to generate the top three search terms from the test item.
+Data Cleaning: You've created a function to clean the first search term by removing everything inside parentheses, all non-alphabetical characters except spaces, and spaces from the end of the string.
+Wikipedia Search: You've created a function to search Wikipedia for the cleaned search term and retrieve the content of the first two pages.
+Paragraph Extraction: You've created a function to find paragraphs in the Wikipedia content that contain the second and third search terms.
+The script then prints out the paragraphs that contain both search terms.